JKorf/Bittrex.Net/README.md

 ````

 ## Release notes
+* Version 2.1.6 - 04 jun 2018
+	* Added additional events for socket connection
+	* Fix for null reference in QueryExchangeState

 * Version 2.1.5 - 09 may 2018
 	* Added support for multiple accounts in socket client